Markup language

 Starting typing in Typst is easy.

-No including packages or other weird things.
+You don't need packages or other weird things for most of things.

 Btw, you can use any language and unicode symbols